felixge/node-stack-trace/Readme.md

 site.

-When passing a function on the current stack as the `belowFn` parameter, the returned array will only include `CallSite`s below this function.
+When passing a function on the current stack as the `belowFn` parameter, the returned array will only include `CallSite` objects below this function.

 ### CallSite